-- 1. Supervisors/Principal Investigators must complete and sign a workplace occurrence report (St. Joseph's) or an AEMS report (LHSC). - The supervisor must then ensure that exposure incidents are reported within 24 hours to Western University's Human Resources, fax (519) 661-2079, if Western staff or students are involved.
+- 1. Supervisors/Principal Investigators must complete and sign a workplace occurrence report WORS (SJHC) or an Adverse Event Management System AEMS report (LHSC). - 2.
+The supervisor must then ensure that exposure incidents are reported within 24 hours to Western University's Human Resources, fax (519) 661-2079, if Western staff or students are involved.
 The form can be found at:

-http://uwo.ca/hr/form\doc/health\safety/form/aiir.pdf
+http://uwo.ca/hr/form_doc/health_safety/form/aiir.pdf

-3. The supervisor must refer the affected worker(s) to their site's OHSS department, the nearest hospital emergency department or an urgent care centre.
+- 3. The supervisor must refer the affected worker(s) to their site's OHSS department, the nearest hospital emergency department or an urgent care centre. - 4.
+Inform the BSO at Lawson of the exposure.